 Chaco Culture National Historical Park

 I am not going to lie.
-Chaco Culture is a long haul from Kirtland, two plus hours.
+Chaco Culture is a long haul from Kirtland, 2 plus hours.
 But I believe it is worth it.
 It is a UNESCO World Heritage site and while we only visited for an afternoon, we were impressed.

 The ancient pre-Columbian pueblos are quite fascinating and we were allowed to get so close to the buildings, even walking through one where I could barely fit in the doorway, let alone Mr. Misadventures!